 |Simply FiOS Gig Service||$74.99||1000 Mbps||Unlimited||View Plans|

 Frontier has some good things going for it—namely, no data caps and a two-year price-lock guarantee.
-Its fiber plans are particularly impressive, but if you live in the boonies, then you’ll probably see only broadband options.

-- Offers high-speed fiber plans
+- Great prices for fiber internet plans

-- Fiber plans require a 2-year contract
+- Fiber plans require a contract

 Frontier internet prices and plans